captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I'm sorry to hear that.
 ---
 ## MRS. VAN BUREN:
 You needn't be.
+---
 It's a relief actually.
+---
+Some business obligation,
+---
-Some business obligation, I don't expect to see him for months.
+I don't expect to see him for months.
+---
 He'll find ways of prolonging his stay, no doubt.
+---
-Anyway, I'm considering a 45 visit with friends in Lenox this summer.
-It'll be good to escape the city.
+Anyway, I'm considering a visit with friends
+---
+in Lenox this summer.
+---
+It'll be good to escape the
+city.
+---
 Don't you think?
-You could come, of course, I'll recommend your services to several women.
 ---
+You could come, of course,
+---
+I'd recommend your services to several women.
+---
 ## ESTHER:
 I thank you, but I can't.
-(Esther drapes the Valenciennes Lace over the bedpost.)
-Here.
-I found a strand of lace for your rose chemise.
-I know it ain't exactly what you wanted, but —
 ---
+Here's a strand of lace for your rose chemise.
+---
+I know it ain't exactly what you wanted, but
+---
 ## MRS. VAN BUREN:
+I had almost forgot.
+---
-I had all but forgotten.
-I ordered it over four weeks ago.
+I ordered it over four
+weeks ago.
+---
 Four whole weeks.
-It's not like you to —
 ---
+template: overlap
+## MRS. VAN BUREN:
+It isn't like you to

 ## ESTHER:
 I been busy.
 ---
 ## MRS. VAN BUREN:
 Oh?
 Indeed.
+---
 How is our Mr. Armstrong?
 ---
 ## ESTHER:
 Good.
-Well, he good.
-Work scarce, and he so par- ticular.
-He wanting, but his pride make him idle.
-And I try, I do, but he ain't really take to this city.
 ---
+Well, he....good.
+---
+Work scarce, and
+---
+he just get real restless
+---
+He idle, but his pride...
+---
+I try, I do,
+---
+but he ain't really take to this city.
+---
 ## MRS. VAN BUREN:
 But he will.
+---
 I am certain.
-Oh Esther, it must be wonderful to be in love.
 ---
+Oh Esther, it must be wonderful
+---
+to be in love.
+---
 ## ESTHER:
 I suppose.
-(A moment.
-Mrs. Van Buren quickly examines the lace, indifferent, she tosses it onto the bed.
-Esther bristles at her employer's lack of interest.)
 ---
 ## MRS. VAN BUREN:
-Is everything all right? •
+Is everything all right?
 ---
 ## ESTHER:
 Yes.
 ---
 ## MRS. VAN BUREN:
 Such a long face so early in the day.
+---
 I won't allow it.
-(Esther doesn't smile.)
+---
 Come.
 ---
 ## ESTHER:
 I'd like to settle matters.
 Please.
-You ain't paid me in two months and I need the money.
 ---
+You ain't paid me in two months
+---
+and I need the money.
+---
 ## MRS. VAN BUREN:
 Of course, I hadn't realized.
+---
+You kwow what,
+---
-(Mrs. Van Buren sits at her drasing table.
-Smiling to herself) You !wow whati I miss wridng our letters.
+I miss writing our letters.
+---
 I do!
-I've been absolutely without purpose for months.
 ---
+template: overlap
+## MRS> VAN BUREN:
+I've been absolutely without purpose

 ## ESTHER:
-(Snaps.)
 Let's not talk about the letters!
 ---
 ## MRS. VAN BUREN:
-(Surprised.)
 Fine, we won't.
 ---
 ## ESTHER:
 I'm sorry, Mrs. Van Buren.